Creating Custom Context Models

 subject_uri = rdflib.URIRef(reference.uri)

-featured_val = g.value(subject=subject_uri, predicate=MASTODON.featured)
+type_val = g.value(subject=subject_uri, predicate=AS2.type)

-sensitive_val = g.value(subject=subject_uri, predicate=MASTODON.sensitive)
+g.value(subject=subject_uri, predicate=MASTODON.sensitive) or

-return featured_val is not None or sensitive_val is not None
+return mastodon_fields is not None

 Registering the Context Model